| |

 |

-Although the Cahiers du Cinema directors became the most celebrated members of the Nouvelle Vague, there was another loose contingent of brilliant and highly original filmmakers who were also associated with the movement.
+Although the Cahiers du Cinema directors became the most celebrated members of the Nouvelle Vague, another loose contingent of brilliant and highly original filmmakers were also associated with the movement.
 This was the Rive Gauche or Left Bank Movement whose core members included Chris Marker, Alain Resnais and Agnes Varda.
 These filmmakers had backgrounds in documentary and literature, an interest in experimental storytelling, and an identification with the political left.
 (Although it is worth noting that the label "Left Bank" was constructed by journalists years after the fact.
 At the time the friends did not consider themselves part of any group).
-Other associates of the movement included Alain Robbe-Grillet, Marguerite Duras, Henri Colpi, and, by virtue of his marriage to Agnes Varda, the colourful Jacques Demy.
+Other associates of the movement included Alain Robbe-Grillet, Marguerite Duras, Henri Colpi, and, by virtue of his marriage to Agnes Varda, Jacques Demy.
 The following is a selection of films to watch by this group made during the New Wave era.
-For more suggestions visit the top 10 lists and the encyclopaedia.
+For more suggestions visit our Top 10 Lists and the French New Wave Encyclopedia.

 |